 I actively participate in professional organizations that provide support and training on the legal issues relevant to my investigations practice.
 Some of my current professional activities include:

 At-Large Member (Neutral):

 Vice President for K-12 institutions for the Northwest Association of Title IX Administrators (NW ATIXA)

 Member of the Association of Workplace Investigators and the Seattle Circle/Chapter

-Member of Labor and Employment Law Section of the Washington State Bar Association
+At-Large Member (Neutral) of Labor and Employment Law Section of the Washington State Bar Association

 As an experienced trainer, I provide organizational support to address identified areas of concern and engage participants with real life scenarios that make the training memorable.
 My training services include live, in-person training; webinars; and design of e-learning environments.
 I also provide consulting and monitoring services.
 If you are interested in training or consulting services, please contact me to discuss your organization and circumstances so that together we can determine how my services will work best for your issues, organizations, and audience.

 Below are just a few examples of training and consulting I have provided previously: